aixoss/aix-puppet/README.md

   against constraints and a short list of eFix of installable eFix is computed, a NIM resource is then built and then applied, so that eFix are installed.<br>
  These several steps necessary to achieve this efix installation task, are performed following this order : "installFlrtvc", "runFlrtvc", "parseFlrtvc", "downloadFixes", "checkFixes", "buildResource", "installResource". <br>
  Executions can be stopped after any step, and this is controlled thru the 'to_step' parameter into ./manifests/init.pp.<br>
- Each step persists its results into a yaml file, which can be found into 'root' directory used for storing downloaded iFix.<br>
+ Each step persists its results into a yaml file, which can be found into ./aixautomation/output/flrtvc directory.<br>
  All yaml files can be reused between two executions, to spare time if ever the external conditions have not changed, this is controlled thru the 'clean' parameter which needs then to be set to 'no'.
 By default it is set to 'true', meaning the previously computed